 If you are experiencing the issue whereby your Surface device finds available wireless network but won’t connect, then this post is intended to help you.
-In this post, we will offer the most suitable solutions you can try to successfully resolve this issue.
+In this post, we will offer the most suitable solutions you can try to resolve this issue successfully.

 Surface device finds available wireless network but won’t connect